My Music, My Motor by Colin O’Sullivan

-In October 2022, we will release the first English translation of a memoir by an Argentine living classic, Abel Posse.
-Here is an excerpt from the book, published in Latin American Literature Today.
+Here is an excerpt from A Long Day in Venice, published in Latin American Literature Today.
 Enjoy a foretaste of Venice! https://latinamericanliteraturetoday.org/2022/06/an-excerpt-from-a-long-day-in-venice-by-abel-posse-translated-by-george-henson/?fbclid=IwAR32MPS_N-Yg1vkNCfGXTx25kz3jR91jEiI6YrtHkTI-e7SBSysnvPvDQl0

 Award-winning short story by David Hogan